Application Deadline: October 2nd 2017

-We expect to select 10-15 organizations and alliances to participate in this pilot session, spanning approximately 18 months.
-Each organization can nominate one staff leader, or fellow, to be a Beacon; the executive director is also expected to participate throughout the project, although at a less intense level.
+We expect to select 10-15 organizations and alliances to participate in this pilot session, spanning approximately 12 months.
+Each organization can nominate one staff leader, or fellow, to be a Beacon.
 Where possible, and under specific conditions, a second fellow from one organization may be accepted.

 Assessments: Individual and organizational assessments will serve as a springboard to the leadership development and skills-building work of the project.
 Specifically, 360° Leadership Assessment and RoadMap’s My Healthy Organization/Alliance tools will be completed with each fellow and organization/alliance.

-Retreats: In order to build relationships, trust, and a sense of community among the Beacon fellows, as well as engage in experiential learning, participants will attend a 3-day retreat at the beginning of the program, a 2-day retreat after the first year and a 2-day retreat at the end of the program.
+Retreats: In order to build relationships, trust, and a sense of community among the Beacon fellows, as well as engage in experiential learning, participants will attend two 3-day retreats at the beginning and at the of the program.

 Trainings: The curriculum will include practical workshops, trainings, and practice; the opportunity to examine individual strengths and challenges; develop an understanding and practical application of aligning organizational systems and practices; reflection and mindfulness tools and practices; and broadening the understanding and analyses of our communities and organization with a somatic lens.
 A full list of skills and tools can be found below.

 Customized change initiatives for each organization that describe desired goals and demonstrated impacts and provide the opportunity to deepen skills via actual practice.
-A coach will work with the fellow and executive director to implement the initiative.
+A coach will work with the fellow and, where needed, with the executive director to implement the initiative.

-Coaching: Bi-weekly, 60-minute phone coaching session for fellows.
+Coaching: Monthly, 50-minute phone coaching session for fellows.

-Evaluations: The bi-monthly coaching calls are mini-evaluation and goal-setting conversations.
+Evaluations: The monthly coaching calls are mini-evaluation and goal-setting conversations.
 There will be a more formal and comprehensive evaluation that takes place at the final retreat.

 Timeline: projected & subject to change